xlladdins/xll/docs/Excel4MacrosH-P.md

 **LEGEND**(logical)

-Logical    is a logical value specifying which command LEGEND is equivalent to.
+Logical&nbsp;&nbsp;&nbsp;&nbsp;is a logical value specifying which command LEGEND is equivalent to.

   - > If logical is TRUE or omitted, LEGEND is equivalent to the Legend
     > command on the Insert menu.